The Leadership in Global Change Summer School is a unique and unmissable experience for tomorrow’s leaders.

 Accommodation in St Antony's College; classes in the Environmental Change Institute at Oxford University.

-Workshops on the sustainability issues researched at the ECI, including climate change, food and water security, global transport and the implications for politics and business.
+Workshops on the sustainability issues researched at the ECI which include climate change, food and water security, global transport and the implications for politics and business.

 Leadership skills classes covering the characteristics of leadership, shortcuts to understanding complex data and information, and effective communication in word and in writing.